MORpheus-Software/mor.software-site/README.md

 # MOR.software

 MOR.Software is the portal for MOR Developers.
-Sign in, read up, bid on weights, and contribute.
+Sign in, read up, job on weights, and contribute.

 ## Table of Contents